apache/fury-site/docs/guide/java/json-support.md

 Map value emits JSON null regardless of fixed-property null settings.
 Null and non-String output keys are rejected.
 Raw Maps, wildcard or unresolved keys, and non-String key types are invalid.
 Declared fixed members, including members excluded from reading, are not delivered to an Any input.
-Output keys whose Fory field-name hash conflicts with a fixed property are rejected, including differently spelled hash collisions.
-Fory does not inspect an Any Map for a key whose name or Fory field-name hash conflicts with an inline subtype discriminator.
-An exact-name output key emits a duplicate JSON member; on input, a differently spelled hash collision is classified as the discriminator by the child field table.
-Applications must keep dynamic keys distinct from the active discriminator by both name and hash.
+An output key that conflicts with a fixed property is rejected.
+Fory does not inspect an Any Map for a key that duplicates an inline subtype discriminator; such a key emits a duplicate JSON member.
+Applications must keep dynamic keys distinct from the active discriminator.
 Repeated unknown names replace the Map value; an any-setter is called for every occurrence.
-Fixed input lookup is also hash-based, so a differently spelled colliding name follows the fixed member instead of Any handling.
 Escaped input names are decoded before delivery.

 ### `JsonCreator`